The Difference Between a Home Health Agency and a Registery

 For example: Mrs. Smith had a fall and injured her hip, after hospitalization and surgery she was released home with a Medicare agency to follow up for bath visits and some physical therapy.
 After 8 weeks it was ascertained that she had achieved her maximum level of improvement with the services provided and the services were discontinued.
 Mrs. Smith's daughter was uncomfortable with the thought of her mother having to resume all the household chores so soon after her injury and procured assistance from a nurse registry for homemaking services and shopping assistance 3 times a week for 4 hours a day.
 While there the aide notices Mrs. Smith goes through periods in the afternoon where she seems very groggy and slightly disoriented.
 One day she notices Mrs. Smith attempts to retake medication she has already taken for the day.
 The caregiver notifies the client service supervisor at VIP America and they call the Medicare agency whom had been with Mrs. Smith previously.
 The agency comes back in to assist the medication management for the client.
 Mrs. Smith's family is pleased as they did not know this was a qualifying event or service the client would be able to take advantage of.

 In home health care we believe transparency is key.
 Do your homework.
 Schedule assessments with the companies you might use.
-VIP America, LLC will happily meet you in the comfort of your own home to discuss any services you might need.
+VIP America, LLC will happily meet you in the comfort of your own home to discuss any home health services in Melbourne, and surrounding areas, that you might need.